SUV & Crossover coding update and new algorithm

 In 2017 ACRISS commissioned our experts in this field to come up with a proposal for these middle-ground cars and further analysis cemented the fact that there is a genuine ‘grey’ area within this category.Our panel of experts reviewed each of these cars specifically and came up with a consensus on the classification.

 Within the Standard class, vehicles are categorised either as an SUV or a Crossover, but no car/model appears in both categories.

 Attention was also paid to two key areas.
 Certain models are now classified as Premium SUVs, a reflection of the ability to charge more for these cars due to their perceived status.
 Second, any categorisation that relies upon seating capacity has been removed.

 - Premium SUVs – allocated to certain brands where customers are prepared to pay more for specific brands and models.

 - Special SUVs – this category is reserved for cars that fit a certain price/prestige for specific models.

 Also in a small number of cases where 4x4 transmission is fitted to Crossovers, the third letter of the Classification System (AWD transmission) still allows 4x4 to be picked out.
-Which means it is still possibly under this proposed system to have a 4x4 Crossover that is not an SUV.
+Which means it is still possibly under this system to have a 4x4 Crossover that is not an SUV.

 Any questions please email firstname.lastname@example.org